Hsinghsudwal/NLP-Text-Data-Classification/README.md

 - I divided the dataset into training and testing sets to evaluate the model's performance effectively.

-- For text classification, I employed Support Vector Machines (SVM) with different kernel functions (linear, rbf, poly, and sigmoid) to identify the best-performing model.
+- For text classification, I tried various models such as linearSVC, MultinomialNB and Support Vector Machines with different kernel functions to identify the best-performing model.

 - I used the linear kernel SVM as it showed the highest accuracy on the test data.